 Despite the great demand for modern apps and the significant potential they represent, many organizations struggle to execute their app strategies because of increasing complexity.
 These organizations are managing a greater diversity of apps than ever before, including legacy in-house, off-the-shelf and cloud-native apps.

-Moreover, operational complexity grows exponentially for businesses that acquire other businesses.
+Operational complexity grows exponentially for businesses that acquire other businesses.
 Acquisitions force IT operations teams to manage even more distinct apps and environments.
 Because of the additional operational complexity that acquisitions produce, some acquiring businesses are unable to quickly make the software improvements their customers and employees demand.

 Organizations need an infrastructure that can help reduce complexity by establishing greater consistency across data center, cloud and edge environments.
 That infrastructure must also be optimized for supporting modern apps.
 It must provide the flexibility developers need for using their preferred tools, methodologies and processes.
 And it must offer the flexibility for seamlessly shifting apps among environments as priorities change.